jerenner/T9BeamTestAna/README.md

 python3 ./python/quickPlots1d.py histos/output_list_root_run_000222_plots.root
 then close by File -> Quit ROOT in any of the Canvases that appear

+more plots:
+python3 ./python/slowPlots1d.py histos/output_list_root_run_000222_plots.root

 July 17th 2023:

-New default way will be: instead of getting the midas-to-ROOT converted files, for those not interested in waveforms, get the already waveform-analyzed ntuples with the anaTree from the wctePC:
+New default way: instead of getting the midas-to-ROOT converted files, for those not interested in waveforms, get the already waveform-analyzed ntuples with the anaTree from the wctePC:

 cd output/ ; ./get.sh; cd ../